David Beaton: Death

 Plots against Cardinal Beaton had begun circulating as early as 1544.

 The conspirators were led by Norman Leslie, master of Rothes, and William Kirkcaldy of Grange.
 The Leslies had suffered from the expansion of Beaton's interest in Fife; while Kirkcaldy's uncle, James Kirkcaldy of Grange, held Protestant sympathies and had been removed in 1543 as treasurer of the realm, through Beaton's influence.
-They were joined by John Leslie of Parkhill, one of the Fife lairds angered at the murder of Wishart.
+They were joined by John Leslie of Parkhill, one of the Fife lairds angered at the execution of Wishart.
 Leslie and Kirkcaldy managed to obtain admission to St Andrews Castle at daybreak of 29 May 1546, killing the porter in the process.
-Leslie, Kirckcaldy, and Peter Carmichael of Balmadie used their daggers to stab the cardinal to death, mutilated the corpse, and hung it from a castle window.
+Leslie, Kirkcaldy, and Peter Carmichael of Balmadie used their daggers to stab the cardinal to death, mutilated the corpse, and hung it from a castle window.

 At the time of his death, Beaton was Lord Chancellor of Scotland, Archbishop of St Andrews, and Cardinal Legate in Scotland.